PNNL-Comp-Mass-Spec/LCMS-Spectator/README.md

 It uses [Informed-Proteomics](https://github.com/PNNL-Comp-Mass-Spec/Informed-Proteomics) for reading spectrum files and can function as a GUI for ProMex and MSPathFinder.

+A guide for using LCMS-Spectator can be found on our [GitHub Wiki Page](https://github.com/PNNL-Comp-Mass-Spec/LCMS-Spectator/wiki/Screenshots-with-Descriptions).

 ## Downloads

 * https://github.com/PNNL-Comp-Mass-Spec/LCMS-Spectator/releases